theseanchristopher/project8-argo-rollouts-progressive-delivery/docs/failure-and-rollback.md

 When analysis fails:

-1. The AnalysisRun enters `Failed` (or `Error` if query evaluation fails)
+1. The AnalysisRun transitions to `Failed` (or `Error` for provider/query problems).
-2. The Rollout stops progressing through steps
+2. The Rollout stops progressing through steps.
-3. Traffic is shifted back to the stable ReplicaSet (depending on routing configuration)
+3. The rollout aborts the canary attempt.
+4. The stable revision remains (or becomes) the active revision.
-4. Canary ReplicaSet scales down
+5. Canary ReplicaSet scales down (depending on strategy settings and traffic routing).

-5. The rollout reports rollback to the previous stable revision
+The key outcome: the system does not continue promoting a revision that failed its gate.

 ---